jjbouza/nn-activation-landscapes/Readme.md

-# tda-nn
+# nn-activation-landscapes
-tda-nn is a package and set of experiments for analyzing neural networks using TDA, particularly Persistence Landscapes.
+nn-activation-landscapes is a package and set of experiments for analyzing neural networks using TDA, particularly Persistence Landscapes.

 ## Quickstart